Document last updated 4/8/2016.

 Yes.
 You should also talk with your physician about your decision.

-Who decides that I am dying or permanently unconscious without hope of recovery?
+Who decides that I am terminally ill or permanently unconscious?

-If you have indicated you do not want to prolong suffering in order to maintain life through artificial means (e.g., breathing tube, dialysis, IV nutrition, etc.,) and would choose to allow a natural death, two doctors who have examined you must agree you have a terminal condition or illness, and will not regain any meaningful quality of life.
+If you have indicated you do not want to prolong suffering in order to maintain life through artificial means (e.g., breathing tube, dialysis, IV nutrition, etc.,) and would choose to allow a natural death, two doctors who have examined you must agree you have a terminal condition or illness.
 A terminal disease, injury or illness is an irreversible, incurable condition that will result in death regardless of treatment.
 “Permanently unconscious state” means you are permanently unaware of yourself and your surroundings.

 A living will may be important for a senior citizen, but why would a young adult need one?